Smart EQ ForTwo Cabrio review

 |Electric||74-82 miles||2hrs 45mins (0-100%, 7.4kW)||55mins (0-100%, 22kW)|

-Badged EQ, all electric Smarts use the same 80bhp motor and 17.2kWh battery; in the FourTwo, this combination is enough for a claimed range of up to 82 miles.
+All badged with Mercedes’ EQ branding, every electric Smart uses the same 80bhp motor and 17.2kWh battery; in the ForTwo, this combination is enough for a claimed range of up to 82 miles.
 Performance is decent but nothing spectacular, with 0-62mph taking 11.9 seconds.
-It’s best to stick to the city, though, as the top speed is just 81mph.
+It’s best to stick to the city, though, as the top speed is just 81mph, and that short wheelbase can make it a bit fidgety on the motorway.

 The good news is that the Smart ForTwo is great fun to drive, especially around town.
-Its turning circle is tighter than a London Taxi’s and it has the sort of zippy response that makes hitting gaps in traffic a doddle.
-It’s very light and drive goes to the rear wheels, which would be a perfect recipe for a sports car if its wheelbase wasn’t quite so comically short.
+Its turning circle is tighter than a London Taxi's, and it has the sort of zippy response that makes hitting gaps in traffic a doddle.
+It’s very light and drive goes to the rear wheels, giving the feeling your being pushed, rather than pulled – just as you would in a high-end sports car.

-Charging speeds for the FourTwo are a little slow compared to some of the competition, as it's limited by the 22kW on-board charger.
-That's as fast as it'll charge, even if you plug in to a 50 or 100kW public charger, so it’s best to invest in your own home wallbox and charge overnight if possible.
+Charging speeds for the ForTwo are a little slow compared to some of the competition, as it's limited by the 22kW on-board charger.
+That's as fast as it'll charge, even if you plug in to a 50kW or 100kW public charger, so it’s best to invest in your own home wallbox and charge overnight if possible.

-The ForTwo has style on its side – a recent redesign gave it an upmarket look that sets it apart from its more humdrum rivals, while the interior is fairly plasticky but still feels well made.
-Unfortunately, there’s a rather disappointing infotainment system that’s shared with some older Renault models – it has Android Auto and Apple CarPlay connectivity, but isn’t the most responsive system on the market.
+The ForTwo has style on its side – a recent redesign gave it an upmarket look that sets it apart from its more humdrum rivals – and while the interior is fairly plasticky, it still feels well made.
+Unfortunately, all Smart models use a somewhat disappointing infotainment system that’s shared with older Renault models.
+It has Android Auto but no Apple CarPlay connectivity, but regardless, it isn’t the most responsive system on the market.

 Naturally, all Cabrio models get a power-folding soft-top that can be stowed in 12 seconds.
 The trade-off for the option of wind-in-the-hair motoring is a reduction in refinement at higher speeds (even with the roof up), but this won’t matter to those who spend most of their time driving in town.